Aabhiraj412/FlowBee/README.md

 Steps to execute the script:

 Step 1:
-    Make sure that you are in backend Folder
+    Make sure that you are in Backend Directory

     cd Backend/FlowBee